IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Chapter 8.
 Monitoring and tuning performance 51

 IDFS00166I is displayed and remains on the console until storage usage goes under the critical limit to the warning limit and message IDFS00165I is displayed again.
 See "Displaying memory usage" on page 47 for more information about how to determine the amount of storage that is being used in the DSFS address space.
 A DSFS storage shortage can be caused by many issues.
 If the size of the file cache is larger than the default size, try using the dsadm config command to reduce its size.
 If this action does not relieve the problem, collect a dump and restart DSFS with the MODIFY DSFS,ABORT command.
 Report the problem to IBM service.
-Tips: · Changing the size of the file cache can cause delays.
-Try to change the size during low activity periods. · In general, if you see a return code 132 (ENOMEM), DSFS is short on storage.
+Tips: Â· Changing the size of the file cache can cause delays.
+Try to change the size during low activity periods. Â· In general, if you see a return code 132 (ENOMEM), DSFS is short on storage.
 Take steps to reduce DSFS storage usage.
-When storage shortages become critical, you can also see return code 157 (EMVSERR). · Started subtasks, such as the DSFS colony address space, fall under SUBSYS STC.
+When storage shortages become critical, you can also see return code 157 (EMVSERR). Â· Started subtasks, such as the DSFS colony address space, fall under SUBSYS STC.
 These address spaces might be subject to IEFUSI limitations if IEFUSI exits are allowed for SUBSYS STC.
 IBM strongly recommends that you always set REGION=0M and MEMLIMIT=NOLIMIT for the DSFS colony address space.
 Disabling the utility file system
 If DSFS detects a problem with the utility file system, or a problem that could lead to corruption of the utility file system, DSFS disables it for access and application requests are failed.
 Message IDFS00131E is issued, as shown in the following example.